nihilistsumo/Mongoose/README.md

 -sm = summary mapper, -qe = candidate generation using query expansion

 For example: mode=-qe-sm (default) will first generate candidate set using query expansion and then using that generate run file for top-level sections using summarization methods.

+## Examples

+The default properties generates the candidate set using BM25 and Query Exoansion using RM3 with Pseudo-Relevance Feedback(PRF) and maps paragraphs to section headings using text summarization.
+If you want to change these settings, for example, Candidate generation with RM3+BM25 and text summarizing with word2vec, change the option "sum-map-method" to "w2v".
+Also don't forget to change the name of the output file for top level sections in the option "paramap-run" and for the candidate set in the option "trec-run-file" to your preferred name,  otherwise you will overwrite any previous run files.
+This would generate two run files: one for the candidate set generation and other for the top level sections.
+You can then evaluate them using trec_eval.
+If you want to do: Candidate set generation with KNN+BM25 and text summarizing with wordnet.
+Change the "qe-method" to "KNN".
+Also change names of output files as described above.
+This would again produce run files as descibed above which you can evaluate.